Faulkner has spent the last three seasons as an assistant coach.

 Michigan State vs. Louisville in East Lansing, Mich., on Feb.
 10, 2013.

-Tyler Faulkner enters his first season as the women's tennis assistant coach at Michigan State.
+Tyler Faulkner enters his fourth season as the women's tennis assistant coach at Michigan State in 2014-15.

 Faulkner started his collegiate tennis career at Georgia Perimeter College.
 During his freshman season he earned a National Junior College Athletic Association (NJCAA) National Championship.
 At Georgia Perimeter, Faulkner earned three All-American honors in singles and doubles.
 Faulkner then transferred to Berry College and was a two-time NAIA All-American in doubles and never dropped below a top-10 national ranking.
 The former doubles standout led the Vikings to the NAIA National Tournament twice in his tenure, advancing to the quarterfinals his junior season.